 We HIGHLY recommend students do the Introduction term as it covers a tremendous amount of information and skills which will be used throughout the entire program and will require some catching up if skipped.

-Depending on your programming experience, it is VERY occasionally possible to skip Introduction to Game Programming and start the 9-month Game Programming Course.
+Depending on your programming experience, it is VERY occasionally possible to skip Introduction to Game Programming and start the Game Programming Foundations.

 To be considered for skipping the introduction term, you must submit a CV and portfolio which includes a:

 If you are unsure if your skills are sufficient, send us your portfolio and we'll arrange a review by the department head and a possible student interview, depending on circumstances.